soundata/soundata/docs/source/overview.rst

 .. code-block::

-    pip install mirdata
+    pip install soundata

-``mirdata`` is a library which aims to standardize how audio datasets are accessed in Python, removing the need for writing custom loaders in every project, and improving reproducibility.
+``soundata`` is a library which aims to standardize how audio datasets are accessed in Python, removing the need for writing custom loaders in every project, and improving reproducibility.
-Working with datasets usually requires an often cumbersome step of downloading data and writing load functions that load related files (for example, audio and annotations) into a standard format to be used for experimenting or evaluating. ``mirdata`` does all of this for you:
+Working with datasets usually requires an often cumbersome step of downloading data and writing load functions that load related files (for example, audio and annotations) into a standard format to be used for experimenting or evaluating. ``soundata`` does all of this for you:

 .. code-block:: Python

-    import mirdata
+    import soundata

-    print(mirdata.list_datasets())
+    print(soundata.list_datasets())

-    tinysol = mirdata.initialize('tinysol')
+    tinysol = soundata.initialize('tinysol')
     tinysol.download()

     # get annotations and audio for a random track